fastlane/docs/docs/actions/slather.md

-  `simple_output` | Tell slather that it should output results to the terminal | `gutter_json` | Tell slather that it should output results as Gutter JSON format | `cobertura_xml` | Tell slather that it should output results as Cobertura XML format | `llvm_cov` | Tell slather that it should output results as llvm-cov show format | `html` | Tell slather that it should output results as static HTML pages | `show` | Tell slather that it should open static html pages automatically | `false`
+  `simple_output` | Tell slather that it should output results to the terminal | `gutter_json` | Tell slather that it should output results as Gutter JSON format | `cobertura_xml` | Tell slather that it should output results as Cobertura XML format | `sonarqube_xml` | Tell slather that it should output results as SonarQube Generic XML format | `llvm_cov` | Tell slather that it should output results as llvm-cov show format | `html` | Tell slather that it should output results as static HTML pages | `show` | Tell slather that it should open static html pages automatically | `false`